coozoo/qtjsondiff/README.md

 You should have QT5 if no then install it accordingly to your distro.

-You can build it with QTreator or execute commands:
+You can build it with QTcreator or execute commands:
 ```bash
 $ git clone https://github.com/coozoo/qtjsondiff
 $ cd qtjsondiff